When should I call my doctor or midwife, or come to the hospital?

 • Before going back home, the doctor, nurse or midwife will discuss when you should return to the hospital.

-• If you have a concern about yourself or your baby, please return to the Assessment Room at any time.
+• If you have a concern about yourself or your baby, please return to the Assessment Room at any time, regardless of when you were told to return.

 • There is no limit to the number of times you may visit the Assessment Room.